MISSISSIPPI CODE TITLE 45.

 appropriate databases;

-(b) The sheriff of the county or any other jurisdiction
+(b) The sheriff of the county and the chief law

-(c) The sheriff of the county or any other jurisdiction
+(c) The sheriff of the county and the chief law

 (d) The Department of Human Services and any other